arichtman/nix/cilium.md

 ## Issues

+### Pods unable to reach outside cluster

+Turns out return traffic is stuck.
+Router is sending Neighbor Solicitations for the pod IP but no response.
+Enabling promiscuous mode on the node interfaces, or assigning the pod IP to the node interface solves this.

+Promiscuous mode is not a good idea to leave on, will tax the CPU too much and be noisy.
+Assigning pod IPs to host interface _could_ be automated but smells.

+Solution: Attempt Cilium's native BGP advertising and l2 neighbor discovery features.

+### Cyclic dependency with certificates

+Attempts to use the in-cluster default service `kubernetes` fail TLS checks because the IP and name don't match.
+Api server certificate needs IP SAN of well-known default service IP from cluster service IP pool. which is in 2 x config files, neither of which support drop-ins iirc.

+Solution: For now, manually add the IP when signing the certificate.
+In future we'll try signing for DNS that would resolve in-cluster.

+### Host machine DNS configuration is unsuitable for in-cluster

+CoreDNS config file from host needs IPv4 address removed.
+Tangentially, router ipv6 DNS trapping needs resolution.

+Solution: For now, allow the fallback/timeouts to v6.
+In future, possibly disable IPv4 DNS on the host machines.

+### Default Kubernetes service not working

+Default kubernetes service not working, unclear what the issue is.
+Could be east-west traffic, could be n-s.

+### BGP configuration is static

+BGP config CR needs router information which is not ideal static.
+[Issue](https://github.com/cilium/cilium/issues/37315) is open to fix this though.

+Solution: CIDR is already too hard-coded everywhere, just wait.

 ### Host name resolution

 Machines are DHCPv4 and SLAAC, which I've worked with by enabling mDNS and Neighbor Solicitation.